intel-analytics/ipex-llm-tutorial/ch_2_Quick_Start/README.md

 # Chapter 2 Quick Start

 This chapter offers a step-by-step tutorial that allows for hands-on learning.
-We will begin by setting up required environment and then proceed to develop an application with BigDL-LLM transformers INT4 optimization.
+We will begin by setting up required environment and then proceed to develop an application with BigDL-LLM INT4 optimizations.
 This application will allow us to conduct inferences on a large language model with low latency.
-By following this tutorial, you will gain a seamless experience that will enable you to easily comprehend and follow the upcoming tutorials.
+By following this tutorial, you will gain a seamless experience that will enable you to easily comprehend and follow the upcoming chapters.

 ## 1. Environment Setup